 - Steel forgiving and power transfer

-- for an adventure bikepacking frame the geometry is similar to a lot of more expensive frames
+- For an adventure bikepacking frame the geometry is similar to a lot of more expensive frames (compare it to the Surly Ogre)

-- frame is strangely heavy, might be just the forks
+- Frame is strangely heavy but it might be just the forks that are made of lead

 Update 7.6.18 - Trail riding at Tunstall Forest (The Viking Trail) - Suffolk, UK